ajimeneo/dataproc-bigdata/README.md

 		docker run --network=nifinet --rm --name python_kafka_test_client \
         	--tty python_kafka_test_client broker:9092

 The program expects a host as a first param.
-As you can see from the image broker:9092 is the expected path.
+We supply "broker:9092" as the container spun up is within the same network.

  ![Success](/images/00_connection_successful.png)

-- Launch a spark-shell and run a scala program that connects to kafka broker
+- Launch the python python_kafka_test_client.py program from the VM shell to connect to kafka broker

 # Putting all agents working together